 Hand and Wrist Surgeon Relieves Pain, Restores Function

-With South Florida’s year-round warm weather, outdoor sports like golf, tennis and running are always popular – especially now as many of us begin to emerge from several months of coronavirus-induced lockdown.
+With South Florida’s year-round warm weather, outdoor sports like golf, tennis and running are always popular.
 With all that activity comes the potential for injury, however, with injuries to the hand and wrist among the most common for the “weekend warriors” among us.

 Hand and wrist injuries account for approximately 25% of all sports injuries and are some of the most common injuries that athletes experience.
 Elizabeth Anne Ouellette, M.D., MBA, a renowned orthopedic hand surgeon at Miami Orthopedics & Sports Medicine Institute with more than 30 years of clinical experience treating athletes and people of all ages, specializes in the treatment of wrist fractures, ligament tears, nerve injuries, joint instability and small joint replacement.

 Dr. Ouellette says she sees a lot of golfers and tennis players in her practice.
 “I’ve got patients of all ages, some as young as eight or nine and some well into their eighties and nineties,” she says.
 “Mostly it’s sprains, strains and tears or fractures caused by overuse, accidents or falls.”